How to Build a Hygiene Kit: Essentials Every Filipina Needs

 Stay fresh with baby wipes.

-Don’t forget about oral hygiene.
+Don’t forget about proper oral care.

 Good hygiene includes brushing your teeth, so always pack a toothbrush and toothpaste. closeup Menthol Fresh Toothpaste is an anti-bacterial formula with micro-shine crystals that eliminate 99% of bacteria.
 Bonus: a minty fresh flavor that keeps you feeling fresh and confident all day.